rainestorme/resources/ultimateguide.md

 If you want to unenroll your Chromebook, just run: `vpd -i RW_VPD -s check_enrollment=0`.
 From there, press `Esc+Refresh+Power` and press `Ctrl+D`.
 Press enter, then wait for the chromebook to reboot.
 Press `Ctrl+D` if a screen shows up about verification being off, and wait for the chromebook to reboot in verified mode.
 All data should be cleared, and your chromebook will be unenrolled.
 You can setup your chromebook as normal, and sign in with a home account.

 To fakemurk your Chromebook, you have to be unenrolled first.
 Update your Chromebook (it'll only update to v105) and press `Esc+Refresh+Power`.
 Press `Ctrl+D`, then enter.
 Wait the 5 minutes for your Chromebook to enter developer mode, then proceed with typical setup.
-When you get logged in, press `Ctrl+Shift+T` and type `shell`.
+When you get logged in, press `Ctrl+Alt+T` and type `shell`.

 Before you do anything else, however, you need to set up some failsafes.
 Fakemurk in general is pretty tempramental, and if you mess something up you could easily destroy your installation of ChromeOS.
 Grab the USB drive you used earlier, or grab the second USB drive if you're using two drives.
 Install the Chromebook Recovery Tool from the chrome webstore and flash the drive with a v105 image, Just In Case You Fuck It Up™.